 Bidet use may pose a particular health concern for people with vaginas.
 Normally, your vagina has a healthy ecosystem of bacteria called Lactobacillus.
 These bacteria actually work as a protection for your vagina, warding off infections caused by harmful bacteria such as bacterial vaginosis.

 If you’re pregnant, you may want to carefully consider the decision to use a bidet.
-A 2019 study showed that pregnant women deemed to be “high-risk” who used a bidet regularly were more likely to give birth prior to their due dates.
+A

 A handful of studies isn’t enough to prove, one way or the other, whether bidets are unsanitary or pose particular health risks.
 It’s worth noting, too, that many of the existing studies were conducted in hospital settings where bidets were shared.

 It’s possible that using a bidet in your own home and cleaning it regularly lowers any existing risks significantly.
 At the very least, these study results indicate that more research is needed to fully understand how bidets can have an impact on your health.